gustavopinto/tesl/duplas/Dupla_CASSIO_ERIC.md

     - Foi encontrado no repositório do projeto Kaldi, um [commit](https://github.com/kaldi-asr/kaldi/commit/0e5e07b27de7941b75cd982b7f710cea2d7d96a4) no qual foi verificado que foi realizado em par por dois contribuidores diferentes.
 3. Procure um projeto e indique um commit que tenha Refactor e qual informe o nome da técnica empregada durante o refactor.
     - Encontramos um [commit](https://github.com/kylekatarnls/business-day/commit/10a88da0bd90d2dddadd292f379314278e754527) no qual foi verificado a realização de um refactor do código, onde foi refatorado a classe base e deixando o código com um menor tamanho.

+## Atividade 09
+1. Why unit tests?
+The idea is to check if each unit (module, class, method, etc.) of a software is executing as it should.
+This is important in order to increase the reliability of a software, as well as avoiding each individual in a multi-collaborator project doesn't commit garbage that can compromise the software as a whole.
+Unit tests nowadays are becoming something more like a way of life that must be inherent to the programming practices of the developer, since tests can also ensure the software is being well maintained and sometimes good documented as well.
+2. What are the advantages of using CI?